sighack/sighack.github.io/_posts/2018-02-14-circle-packing-using-stochastic-search.md

 ## What is Stochastic Search?

-It's just a fancy way of saying that we're going to perform some random search until some sort of condition is met.
+"Stochastic search" is just a fancy way of saying that we're going to perform a random search until some condition is met.
 This is particularly useful for problems where a systematic approach is far too computationally expensive.

-Now we're interesting in the context of generative art where the biggest application is in _packing_ shapes.
+Now we're interested in the context of generative art where the biggest application is in _packing_ shapes.
 The basic algorithm for stochastic search therefore looks like this: